augmt/abbrv/README.md

 # URL Shortener Microservice

-Generate short aliases for HTTP and HTTPS URLs.
+URL Shortener Microservice is a REST API which generates short aliases for HTTP and HTTPS URLs.

 ## Resources